 - J. Schiller, Mobile Communication, Addison Wesley, 2nd edition.

 - D. Tse und P. Viswanath, Fundamentals of Wireless Communication, Cambridge University Press, 2005.
-(Great book, but too much physical layer material for the needs of this course)

 If you feel you need to brush up on your stochastics, the books by Sheldon Ross are very readable, with a practical touch.
 Rather recommended.
 For example: